Sensitive001/alx-low_level_programming/0x00-hello_world/README.md

-script that generates the assembly code of a c code and in an ouput file
+script that complies a C file and creates a executable name cisfun